ANBI disclosure

 Tessa Bakker

 The board consists of three people, all parent or guardian of a pupil at the Theo Thijssenschool.
-None of the board members works at the school or at the OADA umbrella organisation.
-Hieke and Tessa are not related to one another.
+None of the board members works at the school or at the umbrella organisation Stichting Openbaar Onderwijs aan de Amstel (OOadA, KvK 34285452).

 Remuneration policy